fluree/docs.flur.ee/src/content/0.10.0/docs/start/installation.md

 > If you see an error "missing 'server' JVM", you need to install Java Server JRE.
 See [Oracle documentation](https://docs.oracle.com/en/java/) to select the appropriate platform, version (e.g., 8) and operating system.

-After you launch Fluree for the first time, you will not have any databases.
-You will need to create a database to begin.
+After you launch Fluree for the first time, you will not have any ledgers.
+You will need to create a ledger to begin.

-Creating a database and any other interaction with Fluree can happen either through the [API](/api/downloaded-endpoints/downloaded-examples#-new-db) or through the [user interface](#user-interface).
+Creating a ledger and any other interaction with Fluree can happen either through the [API](/api/downloaded-endpoints/downloaded-examples#-new-db) or through the [user interface](#user-interface).

 ### Exiting and Restarting Fluree

 To exit Fluree, simply click `ctrl + c` to quit the current process on your terminal.
-Unless you were running [Fluree in memory](#in-memory-fluree), this will not delete any of the information that was successfully added to your databases (in other words, if you received a 200 response from your transactions, that means it was added to your database).
+Unless you were running [Fluree in memory](#in-memory-fluree), this will not delete any of the information that was successfully added to your ledgers (in other words, if you received a 200 response from your transactions, that means it was added to your ledger).

 To restart Fluree, navigate to the folder that contains your Fluree instance and run `./fluree_start.sh`.